We aim to provide a warm welcome and an enjoyable environment, with excellent facilities for players of all ages and abilities.

 - In winter, the heaters are left on the FROST setting to give background heating and prevent burst pipes.

-- The playing balls are fully accounted for and are put away into the ball cupboard, which is then locked.
+- The playing balls are fully accounted for and are put away into the ball cupboard.

 - The Clubhouse door is firmly locked.